VilleOlof/all_minecraft_banners/readme.md

 - `max_layers`
     Specify how many layers will be used to generate the banner.

+Only endpoints which returns an image directly can use:
+- `width`
+    Specify the width in pixels, height will automatically become `width * 2`.

 ### patterns
 for the backend to even work at all, it needs a source of patterns it can draw from & use.
 these should be placed in `/patterns/*.png` (from project root).